nikija/public/content/users/commander-web/configuration/integrations/payment-integrations/adyen.md

 	- Copy `Username` in Adyen into `Username` in Mews
 	- Copy `Password` in Adyen into `Password` in Mews
 		- Usually you have to generate a new password and copy it *and save the dialogue with the new password* (without this, it will still have the old password you don't know) and paste the password to MEWS integration.
+	- Make sure in Adyen that all merchant accounts are set to **Manual** capture (Settings -> Merchant Settings -> Capture = Manual).
-- Add new `Merchant Account`s for every account in Adyen.
+- Add new `Merchant Account` in MEWS for every account in Adyen.
 	- Fill in the Settlement currency and account name (same as in Adyen - you will find it under "Accounts" as "Account Code")
 	- After saving, you can see generated fields `UserName` and `Password`, which are used to set up `Notifications`.